Tips for Taking Care of Your Floor

 - Never attempt to sand or refinish laminate flooring.

 - Perform routine maintenance as recommended by the manufacturer.
 This should include sweeping, vacuuming and/or dust mopping to remove dirt and grit.

 - Use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector.

 - Place a doormat outside the exterior entrance to collect excess moisture, sand, grit, and other potentially damaging substances from being tracked onto your hardwood floors.

-- Do not use any type of buffing machine on a hardwood floor.
+- Do not use any type of buffing machine on your hardwood floor.

 - Does not use oil-based waxes, polishes, or strong ammoniated and/or abrasive cleaners.
 Never use soap-based detergents as they will leave a dull film on your floor.
-It's best to use a microfiber mop system.
-Call Express Flooring for recommended cleaning products.
+It’s best to use a microfiber mop system.
+Call us for recommended cleaning products.

-- Do not use a wet or damp mop to clean your hardwood floors, water is hardwood floor’s worst enemy.
+- Do not use a wet or damp mop to clean your hardwood floors, as water is a hardwood floor’s worst enemy.
 Do not allow moisture of any kind to remain on the floor for extended periods of time as this can damage your flooring.
-Spills or accidents of any kind, no matter how small or minor, should be cleaned up immediately.
+Spills and accidents, no matter how small, should be cleaned up immediately.

 - If you use office chairs and/or rolling chairs of any kind, you must use a protective mat under the chairs.
 Rolling chairs may damage a hardwood floor.